codyaboyd/thoth/README.md

 ## Features

 - Generate documentation for individual files or entire directories.
-- Support for JS, TS, PY, RS, and SOL files.
+- Support for JS, TS, PY, RS, SH, and SOL files.
 - Automatic documentation updates through a watcher service.
 - Ability to download and start an AI model service for documentation generation.